helium/longfi-platformio/platformio.md

 Activation messages are those seen when the device first attempts to join the network.
 Downlink messages are those delivered from the network to your target device.
-Uplink messages are those messages delivered from your target device to the Helium network.
+Uplink messages are those messages delivered from your target device to the Helium network. gerger
+Click on the Extensi
+Click on the Extensi
 Congratulations!
 You have just transmitted data on the Helium network!
 The next step is to learn how to use your device data to build applications, visit our Integrations docs here.

 ### Misc device application hints